 "I was not sure if the embryonic specimen was the last lunch of the mother or its unborn baby"

-The new paper identifies several lines of evidence supporting the idea that the smaller animal was a developing baby.
+"Upon closer inspection and searching the literature, I realized that something unusual [had been] discovered," he said.The new paper identifies several lines of evidence supporting the idea that the smaller animal was a developing baby.
 For starters, it has the same long neck as its mother, suggesting conspecificity, plus it is curled into a standard fetal position.
 It is also oriented with its vertebrae aligned in the same direction as its mother, unlike the digested fish, which is facing the rear end of the hunter that consumed it.
 This is a common orientation for aquatic prey, since those unlucky enough to be eaten are normally swallowed head first.